the1lab/1lab/src/Cat/Displayed/Comprehension/Coproduct/VeryStrong.lagda.md

     mkstrong .∐-strong-η p other β η = intror (∐-very-strong-η _ _) ∙ pulll β
 ```

-## Strong Comprehension Coproducts over the same category are very strong
+## Strong coproducts over the same category are very strong

-Let $\cE$ be a comprehension category over $\cB$ that has comprehension
+Let $\cE$ be a comprehension category over $\cB$ having comprehension
-coproducts over itself.
-If these coproducts are strong, then the are
+coproducts _over itself_.
+If these coproducts are strong, then they are
 automatically very strong.
+That should make sense: we have have been
+motivating *strong* comprehension coproducts as having elimination but
+no large elimination, but if we only have one "size" going around, then
+elimination _is_ large elimination!

 ```agda
 module _